-4.7 Referrals between specialties
+4.7 REFERRALS BETWEEN SPECIALTIES

-There is a particular risk with patients being transferred between specialties.
-Patients can come to harm when there is lack of clarity about which doctor is responsible for the management of the patient.
-When a surgeon refers a patient for another procedure (eg interventional radiological procedure), it is the referring doctor who should formally hold the first part of the consent discussion and document it, as they understand the risks and benefits of the proposed options and any alternatives (including doing nothing) and can discuss these with the patient.
-The final confirmation of informed consent remains the responsibility of the doctor who will carry out the procedure.
+There is a particular risk with patients being transferred There is no time limit to the validity of a patient's between specialties.
+Patients can come to harm when consent.
+Consent will cease to be valid only when, there is lack of clarity about which doctor is responsible in the intervening period between the consent for the management of the patient.
+When a surgeon discussion and the procedure, circumstances have refers a patient for another procedure (eg interventional changed in a way that has significantly altered the radiological procedure), it is the referring doctor who patient's condition, the material risks or any other should formally hold the first part of the consent aspect of the treatment. discussion and document it, as they understand the risks and benefits of the proposed options and any alternatives (including doing nothing) and can 4.10 A DECISION-MAKING discuss these with the patient.
+The final confirmation RFCORD of informed consent remains the responsibility of the doctor who will carry out the procedure.